DaronPopov/Pyptx/README.md

 ## 📄 License

-Open Source - See LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

 ## ⭐ Show Your Support